yuyan-z/fil-rouge/README.md

 be fired, remove tokens from source places and add tokens to destination places.

+## class PetriNet
-\- PetriNet class: contains the main functions of the Petri net. + The constructor instantiate a HashMap of places, a HashMap of transitions and a HashMap of arcs.
+It contains the main functions of the Petri net. + The constructor instantiate a HashMap of places, a HashMap of transitions and a HashMap of arcs.
 There are also index for place, transition, and arc with a view to naming their id. + addPlace(): add a place to the Map